sbobyn/Math-449/README.md

 # Readme

 This repo contains the code for my final project for Math 449: Scientific Computing.
-Contained is an implementation and some simple demos of the Stable Fluids simulation introduced by Jos Stam in 1999.
+Contained is an implementation and some simple demos of the [Stable Fluids](https://pages.cs.wisc.edu/~chaol/data/cs777/stam-stable_fluids.pdf) simulation introduced by Jos Stam in 1999.
+The implementation is based off of the implementation provided in Stam's 2003 paper [Real-Time Fluid Dynamics for Games](http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf)

 - _Live Demo:_ https://sbobyn.github.io/Math-449/